 It’s possible to leave your job and do something you love- while working for yourself.

 Less than a year ago I was making 29 cents a month.

 I know so many of you are looking for a way out.
-Well, starting an online business may be your ticket.
+Well, starting an online business and getting supplemental income may be your ticket.

 With our recent success, I’ve been getting a lot of questions from people about how to get started with something similar to what Ben and I are doing.

 The truth is, you can make a lot of money blogging, and you can make money with pretty much any niche out there.
 Cooking, DIY, Video Games, Yoga…really, anything.